CheeseChariot/TestChamber/README.md

 Check 'docs/' to see the documentation of the resource you need.
 **If there is none, then i haven't finished the thing.**
 *Come back later for it.
-May exist later*
+May exist later...*

 1. easy_cody:
     - Is a resource to set some macros and fuctions to increase legibility.